-Relaxed Gradient Descent and a New Gradient Descent Methods for Unconstrained Optimization
+A New Gradient Descent Method for Unconstrained Optimization

-Neculai Andrei1
+Neculai Andrei

 Abstract.
-In this work we present two techniques for steplength selection in the frame of gradient descent methods.
-Using a simple multiplicative modification of the steplength, given by a backtracking procedure, by means of a random variable uniformly distributed in (0,1] we get the relaxed gradient descent method.
-The second algorithm selects the steplength along the negative gradient using a new approximation of the Hessian of the minimizing function based on the function values and its gradients in two successive points along the iterations.
-Both algorithms belong to the same class of gradient descent with linear convergence property.
+In this work we present a technique for steplength selection in the frame of gradient descent methods.
+The algorithm selects the steplength along the negative gradient using a new approximation of the Hessian of the minimizing function based on the function values and its gradients in two successive points along the iterations.
+The resulting algorithm belong to the same class of gradient descent with linear convergence property.

-Some preliminary numerical experience shows that the second algorithm compares favourable with the Barzilai-Borwein approach.
-The main advantage of this new algorithm is the possibility to continue the iterations when the approximation of the Hessian is unproperly chosen.
+Some preliminary numerical experience shows that the the algorithm compares favourable with the Barzilai-Borwein approach.
+The main advantage of this new algorithm is the possibility to continue the iterations when the approximation of the Hessian based on the Barzilai-Borwein's approach is negative.

-Keywords: gradient descent methods, relaxed gradient descent, Barzilai-Borwein method
+Keywords: gradient descent methods, Barzilai-Borwein method